storacha/specs/w3-replication.md

 When the `blob/replica/transfer` task is complete a receipt is issued.
 The receipt is communicated back to the upload service via a [`ucan/conclude` invocation](./w3-ucan.md#conclusion).

-The receipt for `blob/replica/transfer` includes a new signed location commitment from the storage node the blob has been replicated to.
+The receipt for `blob/replica/transfer` includes a new signed location commitment from the replica node the blob has been replicated to.

 Client can poll the upload service for the `blob/replica/transfer` receipt.